ocaml-ppx/ppxlib/doc/ppx-for-plugin-authors.rst

             pexp_attributes = _
           }

-Using only these extensions you can only produce constant/static AST nodes.
+Using these extensions alone, you can only produce constant/static AST nodes.
 You can't bind variables in the generated patterns either.
-Metaquot as a solution for that as well: anti-quotation.
+``metaquot`` has a solution for that as well: anti-quotation.
 You can use anti-quotation to insert any expression or pattern representing an AST node.
-That way you can include dynamically generated nodes inside a metaquot expression extension point or use a wildcard or variable pattern in pattern extension.
+That way you can include dynamically generated nodes inside a ``metaquot`` expression extension point or use a wildcard or variable pattern in a pattern extension.

 Consider the following example: